jbumbe/EdgewarePlusPlus/README.md

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 7.2**

+Once again dealing with "way too many projects at once and games to play", pardon the delay...

+Small one to get back into the swing of things.
+Still planning the next update to be finishing mood implementation.
+I was seriously tempted to work on it and try to cram a bunch in a larger update, but I regained control of myself and pushed out a smaller update now rather than delaying the whole thing to fit more in.

+•*Fixed a bug that caused the startup splash to display every time the "Pump-Scare" hibernate mode activated*
+>Another bug I didn't discover until now.
+Was a really easy fix, sorry if you've been bothered by it for a while!

+•*Fixed a bug that might have blocked pump-scare from working for packs without audio*

+•*Added "Pump-Scare" to Chaos Mode, finally*
+>I kept putting this off because I wanted to figure out an elegant solution to add it without embarrassingly bad code, then I remembered that my whole ethos with this project is "just don't worry too hard, as long as it works".
+I think I could remove a few .dat files i've created over time by learning and properly implementing system args on file execution, but maybe another time.

+•*Added a feature to the troubleshooting tab allowing Pump-Scare offset*
+>I have debated for a while what I should do regarding this.
+I have known since the beginning that pump-scare's audio won't play when it should for any reasonably sized sound.
+I tested with various file sizes, and anything over 5MB will start to add delay (at least on my computer).
+It's obviously not reasonable for pack creators to compress their sounds this much, and I think anything that small would be so short it would only work for pump-scare and nothing else.

+>To put it shortly, the audio playing module "playaudio" is very feature bare.
+It doesn't support pretty much anything other than just playing an audio file, and that includes multithreading.
+I did a workaround with multiprocessing but at the end of the day there's no way to wait for the audio to load before playing it.
+The problem is that being barebones is kind of the point of the module- sure, I could import pyglet or pygame and have full audio controls, but then i'd feel bad getting users to download an entire game development module just for reasonable audio playback.
+This is a temporary measure to keep things "as they were" for now, but maybe someday i'll come back and update it to a new system.

 **Version 7**

 Gee howdy, it's been a long time, huh!
 Life stuff happened, then I got sucked into another project, then halloween happened... busy month.